 New York City, NY (PRWEB) May 05, 2012

 Ultimate Spelling is widely regarded as a global leader in the spelling-improvement software sector.
-With this accolade the team is naturally interested in learning those who have taken their spelling ability the extra mile.
-But, one nine year ancient Polish girl living in Wales has caught their attention so much that they are today offering her their official congratulations.
+With this accolade the team is naturally interested in discovering those who have taken their spelling ability the extra mile.
+However, one nine year old Polish girl living in Wales has caught their attention so much that they are today offering her their official congratulations.

-As Marc Slater, Managing Director of the company behind Ultimate Spelling clarifies, the young champion obviously gets enough practice just by spelling her own name.
+As Marc Slater, Managing Director of the company behind Ultimate Spelling explains, the young champion obviously gets enough practice just by spelling her own name.

 I can count twenty six letters in her full name the same amount of letters in the English language he says.

 Continuing, Coupled with the fact that she comes from a village which is virtually impossible to spell, let alone pronounce, its obvious she is set for a bright future as a spelling superstar.

 While speaking with the media, Agnieszka puts her success down to her requirement to spell lots of complicated Polish words, along with many of the similarly unpronounceable villages in her current home country.

 In fact, in a news feature with the UKs Daily Mail newspaper, Agnieszka said that If you can spell my name you can spell just about anything.
 After learning to spell Polish names and Welsh places, English is a doddle.

 Slater believes that this a perfect case-in-point that practice really does make things perfect.